DanielFerguson/helpinghomes.com.au/README.md

 - [ ] Test relationships between models
 - [ ] When creating an offer, it fuzzes the location slightly
 - [ ] It rate limits the number of offers you can get contact details
+- [ ] When an offer is created, a job is queued to ask the offerer whether it's taken, and is delayed for 3 days

 ## Technologies